coliff/bootstrap-ie7/README.md

 * Q. What about rounded corners, box shadows and gradients for IE7.
 How can I get those?

-  A. I recommend CCS3Pie for adding support for those CSS3 properties to older IE. http://css3pie.com/.
+  A. You could use CCS3Pie for adding support for those CSS3 properties to older IE. http://css3pie.com/.
      If you use that you can add this to your CSS to quickly add border-radius https://gist.github.com/coliff/5618329

-* Q. Is the minified CSS available on a CDN?
+* Q. Is the CSS available on a CDN?

-  A. Yes, thanks to our JSDelivr: https://cdn.jsdelivr.net/gh/coliff/bootstrap-ie7@3.3.7/css/bootstrap-ie7.min.css
+  A. Yes, thanks to JSDelivr: https://cdn.jsdelivr.net/gh/coliff/bootstrap-ie7/css/bootstrap-ie7.min.css, however the box sizing polyfill requires the CSS to be hosted locally so the layout will be broken if you serve the CSS from a CDN.

 * Q. What about Internet Explorer 6?